dhh1128/codecraft.co/the-8th-characteristic.md

 Software death is a good thing.
 As in biology, it makes room for new and more evolved growth.
 It gives me job security. :-)

-But I think software companies--all organizations, not just the dev organ--would be happier if they acknowledged this death and planned for it explicitly.
+But I think software companies &mdash; all organizations, not just the dev organ &mdash; would be happier if they acknowledged this death and planned for it explicitly.
 For example:
 <ul>
 	<li>We should announce a lifespan to a product that starts with its birth (release).
 Do we expect it to live 3 years?
 5?
 How long is support on the hook to keep it on life support?
 (Some orgs do this, but it's a less common practice than it should be.)</li>
 	<li>As humans cope with death through wills, trusts, and inheritance laws, so software orgs need to plan, carefully and well in advance, for the upgrade experience implicit in the next generation release.
 Otherwise we'll get mired in messy and expensive probate procedures.
 Is there a "death tax" that makes it hard to transmit hard-won earnings forward?
 If so, can we minimize it?</li>